 Research since 2014, 100 years after the outbreak of WW1 on the 4th August 1914, has revealed the names of 315 Ossett men who lost their lives during WWI.
 Most of those men are remembered on one or more Ossett Memorials or Rolls of Honour, but 72 of the men, who were born or lived in Ossett, are not remembered on any Ossett Memorial or Roll of Honour.

 Only Ossett Grammar School and Ossett Holy Trinity Church established a Roll of Honour for Ossett’s Fallen in WWII.
 St Mary’s Church Gawthorpe did propose a Roll of Honour, but it was never established.
 A list of the St. Mary’s congregation who died in WWII does survive.

-All in all, therefore, 400 men and women who were born and/or lived in Ossett lost their lives serving their country in WW1 and WWII.
-It is the intention, by the 11th November 2018, to engrave the names of these men and women on granite memorial stones laid at the base of the Grade II Listed War Memorial in Ossett Market Place.
+All in all, therefore, 402 men and women who were born and/or lived in Ossett lost their lives serving their country in WW1 and WWII.
+On the 11th November 2018, the names of these men and women were engraved on granite memorial stones laid at the base of the Grade II Listed War Memorial in Ossett Market Place.
 For the first time all of these brave men and women will be remembered by their names.
 Biographies for each of these men and women can be seen at the following links here: WWI and WWII.